Katlicia/e-commerce-app/README.md

 The supported login method for customers is email/phone and password.
 Admins authenticate through a separate endpoint with role enforcement.

-On the web, tokens are stored in HTTP-only cookies.
+On the web, authentication relies entirely on HTTP-only cookies.
+The access token expires after 15 minutes; when a request returns 401, the Axios interceptor automatically calls the refresh endpoint using the refresh cookie and retries the original request.
+If the refresh also fails, the user is logged out via a Redux dispatch.

 On mobile, tokens are stored using Expo Secure Store and sent as Bearer tokens in the Authorization header.
-The backend middleware supports both approaches and applies optional or required authentication per route.
+The same refresh interceptor logic applies, reading and writing the token from secure storage.
+The admin panel uses the same cookie-based approach as the web frontend, with its own Axios instance and refresh interceptor.

 Password recovery is handled via a reset link sent by email.
 The reset token has a time limit and is consumed on use.